kubeflow/website/content/en/docs/components/katib/overview.md

 The [Katib project](https://github.com/kubeflow/katib) is open source.
 The [developer guide](https://github.com/kubeflow/katib/blob/master/docs/developer-guide.md)
 is a good starting point for developers who want to contribute to the project.

+## Architecture

+This diagram shows the major features of Katib and supported optimization frameworks to perform various AutoML algorithms.

 <img src="/docs/components/katib/images/katib-overview.drawio.png"
   alt="Katib Overview"